Collaboration with Maruti helps Toyota get new customers

 Of these 66,020 customers, 66% (about 43,600) are first-time Toyota buyers.
 “The Glanza has given TKM an entirely new set of customers who may not have otherwise entered the Toyota family,” Tadashi Asazuma, executive vice-president, sales & customer service, TKM, told FE.

-On Tuesday, TKM launched the second generation of the Glanza (based on the second generation Baleno launched on February 23), priced `6.39 lakh onwards (ex-showroom).
+On Tuesday, TKM launched the second generation of the Glanza (based on the second generation Baleno launched on February 23), priced Rs 6.39 lakh onwards (ex-showroom).

 Unlike the previous-generation Glanza that looked quite similar to the Baleno, this time the exterior has been done by Toyota designers (in partnership with Maruti Suzuki).
 Also, unlike the Baleno that gets the Suzuki Connect (with 40-odd connected car features), the Glanza gets Toyota’s i-Connect (with more than 45 connected car features).
 “Our designers have also tried to differentiate as much as possible inside the cabin,” Asazuma said.